finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **createCalendar**
 > Calendar createCalendar(createCalendarRequest)

-[BETA] CreateCalendar: Create a calendar in its generic form
+[EARLY ACCESS] CreateCalendar: Create a calendar in its generic form

 Create a calendar in a generic form which can be used to store date events.